ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 *NOTE:* If you change anything in the `heketi.json` file you need to restart the Heketi service (`systemctl restart heketi`) to pick up the changes.

-# Install Heketi administration client for Gluster
+# Install Heketi administration client for Gluster in Kubernetes

-*NOTE:* The installation of Heketi is very confusing.
+*NOTE:* The installation of Heketi in Kubernetes is very confusing.
 This section is currently under review and should be taken as a collection of notes rather than verified guidance.

 If you are not using Gluster for the shared file service, this section can be skipped.

-This section describes the steps to install the Heketi administration client for Gluster.
+If you installed Heketi directly on RHEL, then (obviously) this section can be skipped.

-A containerized Heketi is installed.
+This section describes the steps to install the Heketi administration client for Gluster in a Docker container managed by Kubernetes.
 Another option is to do a "native" Heketi installation.
+See [Install Heketi on RHEL (aka "native" install)](#Install Heketi on RHEL (aka "native" install)).

 Public Heketi install guide: [Heketi Install for Kubernetes](https://github.com/heketi/heketi/blob/master/doc/admin/install-kubernetes.md)